 The platform was built on top of Ethereum blockchain, making it compatible with all ERC-20 tokens.
 In addition, the ecosystem also uses an innovative trading model called Automated Liquidity Protocol, which incentivizes traders on the exchange to drive up liquidity levels.

 The native token of Uniswap, UNI, was created as a means to reward users of the protocol.
 In the past few months, the coin has gained a lot of attention from the cryptocurrency market, which has resulted in ever-growing trading volumes.

-As of April 2021 - according to CoinMarketCap, the UNI token is one of the top 10 cryptocurrencies in the world, with a market cap of over $16 billion.
+At the time of writing - according to CoinMarketCap, the UNI token is one of the top 15 cryptocurrencies in the world, with a market cap of over $16 billion.
 That said, the prices of all cryptocurrencies are driven by volatility.
 In other words, if the market sentiment changes - so will the price of the coin.

 Put otherwise, the price of cryptocurrencies such as Uniswap is determined by the supply and demand in the market.
 If there is a rising demand for this digital currency - this will lead in an increase in its price and vice versa.